 Here comes another fun fact about South Korea and their chopsticks.
-When in Korea, you may notice that the chop sticks are different than for example in China or Japan.
+When in Korea, you may notice that the chopsticks are different than for example in China or Japan.
 They are rather flat and often made out of metal instead of round and made out of wood.

 It is also believed that metal is more durable, sustainable and sanitary than wood.

-Red colour and Number 4
+Red Color and Number 4

 Even Santa Claus does not wear red, but blue in South Korea.

 While plastic surgery has a rather negative image in the western world, Koreans totally embrace and accept it.
-Apparently, 1 out of 3 Korean women undergo plastic surgery at least once in their life.
+Apparently, 1 out of 3 Korean women undergoes plastic surgery at least once in their life.

 Therefore, South Korea has the largest market for plastic surgery in the world.
 Often, parents even gift their children surgeries for their birthdays, such as a “double eyelid surgery” in order to appear more western.
-Common areas are eyes, nose and chin.
+Common areas are eyes, nose, and chin.

 Apparently 15% of young Koreans, between 9-12 years old, have an Internet addiction.
 Therefore, a Korean law has been passed that bans anyone younger than 16 from online game sites.

 Every month on the 14th day, Koreans celebrate a love day.
-For example, on the 14th of December is Hug Day, on the 14th of June is Kiss day, on 14th of March is White Day and so on.
+For example, on the 14th of December is Hug Day, on the 14th of June is Kiss day, on the 14th of March is White Day and so on.
 The 14th of April Is known as Black Day, and single Koreans eat sticky, black noodles while they mourn their lack of love.